despresc/pandoc-metaparsing/README.md

 wrapper over `Map String MetaValue`, since we think of `MetaMap` as being a YAML object, its keys being fields.

+A sample of commonly used parsers and combinators from the library is given below.

 ```haskell
 class FromValue a where
   parseValue :: ParseValue a